ertkonuk/NeMo-Aligner/docs/user-guide/index.rst

    SteerLM 2.0 is an extenstion to SteerLM method that introduces an iterative training procedure to explicitly enforce the generated responses to follow the desired attribute distribution.

 :ref:`Model Alignment by Direct Preference Optimisation (DPO) <model-aligner-dpo>` DPO is a simpler alignment method compared to RLHF.
 DPO introduces a novel parameterization of the reward model in RLHF.
-This parameterization allows us to extract the corresponding optimal
+This parameterization allows us to extract the corresponding optimal policy.

+:ref:`Model Alignment by Rejection Sampling (RS) <model-aligner-rs>` RS is a simple online alignment algorithm.
+In RS, the policy model generates several responses

 :ref:`Fine-tuning Stable Diffusion with DRaFT+ <model-aligner-draftp>` DRaFT+ is an algorithm for fine-tuning text-to-image generative diffusion models by directly backpropagating through a reward model which alleviates the mode collapse issues from DRaFT algorithm and improves diversity through regularization.